 Also, the film did have good-great moments with the dad's group staring Chris Rock who brought mostly all the films laughs, and some of the dramatic scenes really worked.

 The performances are good, nothing special and nothing new but they are good.
 Anna Kendrick as always is amazing, and she is one of the reasons that her storyline worked.
 Kendrick and Chase Crawford have good chemisrty.
-Chris Rock and the rest of his dads group, Brooklyn Decker, Rebel Wilson, and Elizabeth Banks brought all of the films laughs, along with good performances.
+Chris Rock and the rest of his dads group, Brooklyn Decker, Rebel Wilson, and Elizabeth Banks also delivered likeable performances.